-Changing NCache compression settings will change the following configurations accordingly in config.ncconf file:
+Changes made to the NCache compression settings will affect the following configurations in the config.ncconf file, accordingly.

 <compression enabled="true" threshold="500kb"/>

-This xml tag specifies whether the items greater than the specified threshold should be compressed/decompressed at client side.
+The example above mentioned specifies whether the items with a size greater than the threshold provided should be compressed/decompressed on the client side or not.

 What does Compression do?

-Compression will not be applied on the objects of the size less than the specified threshold value, and they will travel via the network and will be stored in the cache in their original sizes.
+On objects of a size less than the specified threshold value, NCache does not apply compression.
+These items travel through the network and are stored in the cache in their original sizes.

 Where does Compression Occur?

-This takes place if NCache compression is enabled, and if any of the following cases occurs:
+Client-side compression/decompression occurs if NCache compression is enabled, and if any of the below mentioned cases occurs:

-If a client requests for compressed data in cache from the server, the cache server does not apply any decompression to the data and sends the data in its compressed form over the internet.
-The client receives the compressed data and decompresses it by itself.
+If compressed data is requested by the client, then the cache server does not apply any decompression and sends the data in its compressed form over the internet.
+The client receives the compressed form and decompresses the data itself.

-This takes place if NCache compression is enabled, and any following case occurs:
+Server-side compression/decompression occurs if NCache compression is enabled, and if any of the below mentioned cases occurs:

-- For the data being loaded via cache startup loader or read-thru provider and of size greater than the specified threshold, NCache server compresses the data after receiving it from the data source and before storing it in the cache.
+- For the items that are being loaded through the Cache Startup Loader or Read-Thru Provider, and are of size greater than the specified threshold, these items are compressed by the NCache server.
+The NCache server compresses this data after receiving it from the data source and before storing it in the cache.

-For data received by the cache server in compressed form, which has to be written to a data source via configured write-thru or write-behind provider, NCache server decompresses the data first before sending it to the data store.
+NCache decompresses the compressed data that has to be written to a data source via a configured write-thru or write-behind provider before sending it to the data source.

 Compression on Client Cache

-Client cache has its own compression.
-If compression is enabled on both server and client cache, data is compressed according to server threshold on server and according to its own threshold on client cache.
-Even if compression is not enabled on one of them, data is compressed for the cache on which it is enabled only.
+Client cache compresses the data on its own.
+If both the server and the client cache have compression enabled, then the server compresses the data according to the server threshold and client cache will compress the data according to its own threshold value.
+Even if compression is disabled on either of them, data is compressed only for the cache on which it is enabled.